RzgarHosseini/R-CBN/README.md

 ---
 ## CBN2Path R/Bioconductor Package
 The analyses that are presented in the R-CBN paper [1], were performed using a sequential pipeline starting from the original C implementation of the CT-CBN model, followed by the R implementation of the R-CBN algorithm and the associated pathway analyses.
-However, in order to make the pipeline easier to follow and also to facilitate the furture applications of the R-CBN algorithm, we have recently integrated the R-CBN method along with the other CBN models, and all the necessary R functions facilitating quantification, analysis and visualization of cancer progression pathways, in a new R package named **CBN2Path** [2], which be available on Bioconductor:
+However, in order to make the pipeline easier to follow and also to facilitate the furture applications of the R-CBN algorithm, we have recently integrated the R-CBN method along with the other CBN models, and all the necessary R functions facilitating quantification, analysis and visualization of cancer progression pathways, in a new R package named **CBN2Path** [2], which will be available on Bioconductor:

 •	Software will be available from:  https://bioconductor.org/packages/CBN2Path